groonga/groonga/doc/source/reference/commands/select.rst

 .. ]

 There is a table, ``Entries``, for blog entries.
-An entry has title, content and the number of likes for the entry.
+An entry has title, content, the number of likes for the entry and tag.
 Title is key of ``Entries``.
 Content is value of ``Entries.content`` column.
 The number of likes is value of ``Entries.n_likes`` column.
 Tag is value of ``Entries.tag`` column.